Other referral information

-Autogenic Training (AT) is part of the Psychological Therapy Services Team at the Royal London Hospital for Integrated Medicine, which receives referrals for chronic physical health problems.
-Patients, or their families or carers, may be referred.
-Please contact patient services for further information.
+Autogenic Training (AT) is part of the Psychological Therapy Services Team at the Royal London Hospital for Integrated Medicine.
+The psychological therapy services are not directly accessible to external referrals from GPs but only by internal referral from RLHIM physicians in services for chronic physical health problems.

 Originating in Germany and developed by doctors, AT is a well-established method, over 100 years old and used in many parts of the world.
 Self-administered exercises help people to help themselves.
 ‘Autogenic’ means self-generating.
 Practice brings about spontaneous change from within.